hazelcast/hazelcast/hazelcast-documentation/src/replicatedmap/ReplicatedMap.md

 This leads to higher memory consumption but faster read and write access since data are available on all notes and writes take place on local nodes and eventually being replicated to all other nodes.

+Weakly consistency compared to eventually consistency means that replication is done on best effort.
+Lost or missing updates are neither tracked nor resend to keep the nodes in a consistent state.
+This kind of data structures is perfect for immutable objects, catalogue data or idempotent calculatable data (like HTML pages).

-It fully implements the `java.util.Map` interface but lacks the methods from `java.util.concurrent.ConcurrentMap` since there are no atomic guarantees to writes or reads.
+It nearly fully implements the `java.util.Map` interface but lacks the methods from `java.util.concurrent.ConcurrentMap` since there are no atomic guarantees to writes or reads.

 ```java